Skip to main content

 In the previous section we introduced how to handle numeric input using mutable computed cells.
 However, we glossed over what happens if the user enters invalid input.

-When a cells created by mutableString() is assigned a string which does not represent a valid number, a default value of 0 is assigned.
+When a cell created by mutableString() is assigned a string which does not represent a valid number, a default value of 0 is assigned.
 This default value can be changed using the errorValue argument:

 Example of mutableString(errorValue: ...)